 Cherie Herrin has been named interim associate vice president and deputy chief information officer.

 Herrin most recently served as program director of Knight Vision at UCF.
 Her responsibilities included directing an extensive enterprise-wide $50 million program to transform human resource and financial services while acting as a liaison between the university and the partnership with consulting resources.
-She also has been the associate director for the project management office with [email protected]
+She also has been the associate director for the project management office with IT@UCF.

 With more than 20 years in project management, Herrin says, “Directing the Knight Vision program, leading the UCF IT PMO and working with the outstanding employees on this team helped prepare me for this role.
 I’m so impressed by our organization’s highly skilled professionals who do everything possible to support the UCF mission — even when faced with significant challenges.”